RedMser/godot-fluent-translation/README.md

 ### Forked

-- Requires a special custom ("forked") version of Godot, included as a separate download.
+- Requires a special custom ("forked") version of Godot, included as a separate download (see installation instructions).
 It might not be updated very frequently.
 - Better engine integration
     - Translations that use variables can be written like `tr("message", { ... })`
     - Translation files can be loaded via code or via Project Settings.